previous

 The microfilm includes the unit in which the veteran served, date of enlistment and date of discharge, and details any injury or disability

 incurred in the war.
-The microfilm is available at the National Archives or through inter-library loan.
+The microfilm is available at the U.S. National Archives or through inter-library loan.

 John Alfred PIGGIN 1919 GB PRO